Engaging patients and carers in commissioning at HQIP

 SUN member representative

 Mental Health Clinical Outcome Review Programme – A SUN member with lived experience is an Independent Advisory Group member for this programme and is involved in the whole commissioning process for the new contract.

 We are constantly reviewing our processes to ensure the patient voice is part of our commissioning and we will be monitoring this work over the next few years.

 Part of the Pilot commissioning project

 During the pilot phase we worked with six SUN members to participate in a half day’s training in which we learnt about the HQIP commissioning process and focused in on procurement.
-During the specification development phase SUN members contributed by adding to PPI expectations and made helpful suggestions about how bidders could work with patient organisations.
+During the specification development phase SUN members contributed by adding to engagement expectations and made helpful suggestions about how bidders could work with patient organisations.

 Three SUN members then took their role forward as scorers for the bids that came in; they were supported through our e-procurement system and were able to send clarification questions which were then finalised during a final moderation meeting.

 The HQIP team found their contributions valuable and thoughtful, SUN members gave feedback showing that they thought their opinions were considered and that they felt part of the team.

-Please contact Kim Rezel to find out more about PPI in the commissioning process.
+Please contact Kim Rezel to find out more about engagement in the commissioning process.